 Application forms and documentation

-Auditor Assessment Form (PDF) – This is the form used by Assessors to assess your application.
+- Auditor Assessment Form (PDF) – This is the form used by Assessors to assess your application.
 Go through the process and score your own work.
-This will be a good indicator of your likelihood of making a successful application.
+The result will be a good indicator of your likelihood of making a successful application.

 - Auditor Application Form (DOCX)